 Non-GMO soy has amazing antioxidant qualities such as isoflavones that fight inflammation, especially for female athletes.
 These isoflavones act similar to estrogen, and can also be advantageous against fighting cancer, despite the myth that they create a problem around it (which was based off a couple small studies, not a large population).
 Always, however, choose organic edamame, tofu, tempeh or soymilk over GMO soy-based products or soy isolate.
 For vegans to healthfully eat soy and gain anti-inflammation benefits, it’s important that you choose the proper kinds of soy.

 Shiitake mushrooms, along with other Asian mushrooms such as maitake and oyster, have huge benefits for the immune system.
 Especially when cooked, these mushrooms provide necessary nutrients such as Vitamin D to help ward off sickness and prevent inflammation from occurring.
 Avoid eating commercial mushrooms such as portobello and button as these do not give the same punch but are a good option in a pinch.

 Garlic is known for its cold and illness fighting properties.
-Garlic contains sulfur compounds that boost the immune system to fight against disease.
-Adding garlic to dishes can not only add rich flavor, but can help lower blood sugar and provide powerful antioxidants to keep inflammation low.
+Garlic contains sulfur compounds that boost the immune system to fight against diseases.
+Adding garlic to dishes can not only add rich flavor but can help lower blood sugar and provide powerful antioxidants to keep inflammation low.
 Combining garlic with whole grains and plenty of spices will sooth any vegan athletes swollen joints and muscles.
 If you don’t tolerate grains, stick with root vegetables to ensure you get quality carbs into your diet.

 Foods to Avoid

-Living pain free from inflammation begins with a balanced diet.
+Living pain-free from inflammation begins with a balanced diet.
 When going grocery shopping it’s important to avoid foods with a high sugar and high sodium content, artificial flavorings, along with white and all refined flours.
 These foods will only allow inflammation to occur, and can eventually lead to serious injury.
-All processed foods can leave any athlete unsatisfied and ultimately craving more.
-While many athletes eat meat based products to help inflammation, the antioxidants and anti-inflammation compounds found in vegan, plant-based foods will always help the body perform its best.
+All processed foods can leave any athlete unsatisfied and ultimately craving more, and the antioxidants and anti-inflammation compounds found in vegan, plant-based foods will always help the body perform its best.
 The simple choices will make the biggest differences.